hisl6802/ECCO/README.md

 # ECCO UI
+## This UI was designed on a server and thus can support multi-threading, and for the best performance should be run on a UI enabled server or cluster.
-### Please see the Example Files directory for examples of input files for all functionalities expect the Selected Clusters Figure functionality
+-Please see the Example Files directory for examples of input files for all functionalities expect the Selected Clusters Figure functionality

 ### Make sure to have python installed on the command line and that pip is installed for ease of implementation.
 - If you do not have python installed, install at [python.org](https://www.python.org/)

 # Set-Up